-HEAD OF DEPARTMENT: Mrs C Sharrock (csharrock@greshams.com)
+HEAD OF DEPARTMENT: Mr F Hardy (fhardy@greshams.com) EXAM BOARD: Edexcel

 Entry Requirements Grade 6 in IGCSE English Literature or equivalent Universities offer a range of English Language and English Literature courses as well as combined Language and Literature courses.
 The ability to scrutinise and debate a variety of texts, write comprehensively, argue a point, analyse levels of meaning and communicate ideas clearly, make pupils highly employable in all sectors.